MicrosoftDocs/architecture-center/docs/data-science-process/move-data-to-azure-blob-using-ssis.md

 >
 >

-## Download data from Azure blob storage
+## Download data from Blob Storage

-To download data from Azure blob storage to on-premises storage with SSIS, use an instance of the [Azure Blob Download Task](/sql/integration-services/control-flow/azure-blob-download-task).
+To download data from Blob Storage to on-premises storage with SSIS, use an instance of the [Azure Blob Download Task](/sql/integration-services/control-flow/azure-blob-download-task).

 ## More advanced SSIS-Azure scenarios